 Berufsbilder: Innen- und Außensichten

-Instructor: Dr. Monika Zöller-Engelhardt -
+Instructor: Univ.-Prof. Dr. Kathrin Gabler; Dr. Monika Zöller-Engelhardt -

 Einführung ins wissenschaftliche Arbeiten und Schreiben (Archäologisch/Philologisch)